penguinLiang/ZeldaTeamMirror/bugs.md

  __1__: The Rupee sprite has been flipped.
 From the original game, the blue rupee was solid and the red/yellow rupee should flash between colors.
  (Sprint 2 Bug) (Patched by Quinn on 9/27)

- __2__: The Goriya sprite is supposed to alternate between 4 different palettes when damaged.
+ __2__: Some enemy sprites are supposed to alternate between 4 different palettes when damaged.
 Currently only alternating between 2.
  (Sprint 2 Bug) (Patched by Steven on 9/27)